andreaslam/ZanLing-TrueZero/README.md

 - **Numpy** - used for processing data (chess board representation after one-hot encoding, handling final outcome and final game result
 - **Scikitlearn** - used minimally for splitting data into train/validation sets (will be replaced with Pytorch DataLoader in the future)
 - **Python Chess** - used for handling board-related code
-- Cython - used for running files at faster speeds instead of running on Vanilla Python
+- **Cython** - used for running files at faster speeds instead of running on Vanilla Python
+- **Setuptools** - used in tandem with Cython to Cythonise the Python code
+- **SQLite3** - used for writing/accessing data to the SQL database

 *database not uploaded to this GitHub repository